Best Accounting Firms (Vault Top 50 Accounting Firms)

 - Travel requirements

 Also measured is diversity along each of these dimensions:

 - For people with disabilities

 Limitations of the Rankings

-Although the Big Four fill the top 4 spots overall, they regularly score much lower (usually in 20th place or below) along the dimensions that are most indicative of their desirability as places to work, most notably firm culture, work-life balance and job satisfaction.
-Being the top 4 in prestige, which gets the highest weight, accounts for their high placement overall.
+Although the Big Four fill the top four spots overall, they regularly score much lower (usually in 20th place or below) along the dimensions that are most indicative of their desirability as places to work, most notably firm culture, work-life balance, and job satisfaction.
+Being the top four in prestige, which gets the highest weight, accounts for their high placement overall.
 It suggests that the Big Four may be more desirable as resume-building stopovers in a career path pointed elsewhere than as long-term career destinations.